-This option is enabled for Gatan cameras where continuous camera acquisition can be used through the SerialEMCCD plugin and allows a montage to be acquired by selecting from the stream of images taken in continuous mode.
-It is most effective for OneView cameras, where drift correction can be used in continuous mode to produce good-quality images even if there is some residual drift in the images.
-It could also be useful for taking good-quality montages with a K2 or Orius camera if the normal settling time after movement is used, or for taking maps with a reduced settling time.
+This option is enabled for cameras where true continuous acquisition is available: Gatan, DE, and some Tietz cameras.
+It allows a montage to be acquired by selecting from the stream of images taken in continuous mode.
+It is most effective for OneView and Rio cameras, where drift correction can be used in continuous mode to produce good-quality images even if there is some residual drift in the images.
+It could also be useful for taking good-quality montages with other cameras if the normal settling time after movement is used, or for taking maps with a reduced settling time.
 The settling factor is a multiplier applied to the normal settling time that is allowed to elapse after an image or stage shift before starting a regular image acquisition.
 In continuous mode, the program will allow the modified settling time to elapse before asking for the next image that comes from the camera.
 You will need to experiment with this factor to determine what value gives adequate quality for your application.
 Small values like 0.25 to 0.5, or even 0, may be acceptable with a OneView doing drift correction.

 Turn off Drift Correction for stage montage

 This option is enabled when a montage with stage movement is to be taken with a OneView camera.
 If it is turned on, the Drift Correction setting can be left on in the Record parameters but the correction will not be used when taking images for the montage.
 The reason this may be desirable is that the OneView discards frames that it fails to align, giving images with counts that are lower proportional to the number of lost frames.
 This can easily happen when taking maps of areas that contain some empty regions.
 The program keeps track of two settings of this option, one for regular and one for "high-quality" stage montages (described in the next section).
 The initial defaults are to have the option off for high-quality montages and on for regular ones.